 Even though you are probably never going to add files to the

-it is an extremely important part of development.
+an extremely important part of development.
 It is how you run your program!
 You

 cannot run the code in the shared